Heavy rain hammers South Korea, leaving 6 dead, 7 missing

 Much of the damage occurred in the Seoul metropolitan area and the central region.

-The ministry didn’t say how the six people died.
-South Korean media reported they were either buried by mud caused by landslides or drowned after being swept away by swollen waters.
+The ministry said the six dead people were either buried by mud or destroyed building parts following landslides or swept away by swollen waters.
+Ministry officials said one died on Saturday and the other five on Sunday, all in the Seoul metropolitan area or the central region.

 The torrential rain also left six people injured and 360 others homeless, the ministry said.